-If you are a serious coffee lover or coffee shop owner, having one of these really makes your set-up stand out, and they are very eye catching and often invites the “what is that for?” question.
+If you are a serious coffee lover or coffee shop owner, having one of these really makes your set-up stand out, and they are very eye-catching and often invite the “what is that for?” question.

 Don’t forget to get your hands on a quality tamp as a tamp is rarely attached to this type of machine.
 Coffee tampers are cheap enough and inexpensive to find.